How Much Education Might You Need to Become a Chef?

 They should also be familiar with ingredients from other culinary cultures.
 By adding unexpected flavors to their dishes, chefs keep their recipes exciting and creative.

-There are two ways to earn all of this knowledge—in a culinary program or on the job.
-Let’s take a look at both.
+There are typically two ways to earn all of this knowledge—in a culinary program or on the job.
+Though there are advantages to each, let’s take a look at how these two methods of learning the ropes are different.

 Getting Your Chef Education in Culinary School

-Each one of these skills (and more) is explored in culinary school.
-While students don’t graduate as chefs, they do complete their programs miles ahead of a culinarian who has spent the same amount of time working in a restaurant kitchen.
+While there are several ways to acquire the skills you need to become a professional chef, culinary school can provide you with them.
+Even though students don’t graduate as chefs, they can enter the restaurant workforce miles ahead of a culinarian who has simply spent the same amount of time working as a line cook in a kitchen.

-Culinary Arts programs at Auguste Escoffier School of Culinary Arts range from 30 to 84 weeks long.
-These programs are intensive but carefully planned, so by the end students have done the groundwork and prepared themselves for an entry-level kitchen position.
+For example, Culinary Arts programs at Auguste Escoffier School of Culinary Arts are available as in person or online experiences, and range from 30 to 84 weeks long.
+These programs are carefully planned so that by the end, students are armed with the comprehensive skills they may need to be ready to advance in professional kitchens.

-At the end of all this, students will complete one or two industry externships (depending on the program), where they will get hands-on experience and see how what they learned applies to a working kitchen environment.
+At the end of this training, culinary school students usually complete one or two hands-on industry externships (depending on the program), where they can get hands-on experience and see how what they learned applies to a working kitchen environment.

 Getting Your Chef Education On the Job